dbieber/davidbieber.com/hugo/content/projects/go-note-go/index.md

 ### Supported Note-taking Systems

-Audio clips are uploaded to Dropbox (support for Google Drive forthcoming).
+Audio clips are uploaded to Dropbox for storage (support for Google Drive forthcoming).
+The audio is then embedded alongside your notes.

-Text notes are uploaded to whatever note-taking system you select, where the audio is also embedded; currently we support Roam Research, Notion, Ideaflow, Mem, and RemNote.
+The text notes are uploaded to whatever note-taking system you select; currently we support Roam Research, Notion, Ideaflow, Mem, and RemNote.

 The system is extensible to support other storage systems and note-taking systems.
 I aim to have Go Note Go work with all popular note-taking systems.
 So, if you want to add a new note-taking system, do get in touch.